Metatarsalgia – Ball of the Foot Pain

 TB-500 or Thymosin beta-4 is a synthesized human protein with tissue regeneration and anti-inflammatory capabilities.
 The new-age peptide is used to treat post-infarct patients with damaged hearts and many other conditions related to tissue damage.
 It comes with very few side effects and can be injected anywhere.
-TB-500 may prove extremely beneficiary to metatarsalgia patients, consider asking your doctor about it.
+TB-500 may prove extremely beneficiary to metatarsal-Gia patients, consider asking your doctor about it.

 2. Foot Surgery: for Morton’s neuroma is generally not advised.
 The following reasons are a description as to why this surgery may be more harm than good.
 Complications include pain, treatment plan, and scar tissue.
 The pain threshold has been documented that patients have reported more pain after the surgery.
 Post surgery pain can be caused by a stump neuroma.
-A stump neuroma, is an adhesion that develops near the area of the metatarsal head.
+A stump neuroma is an adhesion that develops near the area of the metatarsal head.
 This is one of the reasons it is not advised, as it makes it challenging for the patient to express where the actual pain is stemming from.
 Foot instability is caused by the first surgery being performed through the top of the foot.
-This involves using the dorsal approach, by making an incision through transverse metatarsal ligament.
-The recovery time is shorter than operating through the bottom of the foot, but sets the patient up for forefoot instability and gait problems.
+This involves using the dorsal approach, by making an incision through the transverse metatarsal ligament.
+The recovery time is shorter than operating through the bottom of the foot but sets the patient up for forefoot instability and gait problems.

-The recovery time is also a hindrance at upwards 3 to 4 months.
+The recovery time is also a hindrance at upwards of 3 to 4 months.
 After the surgery is completed it takes on average 3-4 weeks to manage.
 The range of mobility time to regain strength is months later.
 This can really drag on for an individual’s lifestyle and become a drag.

 Surgical re-do can sometimes be required.
 The approach for the second surgery will be through the bottom of the foot.
-Unfortunately, the recovery period is even longer, at upwards 6 months and not to mention, more painful.
+Unfortunately, the recovery period is even longer, at upwards of 6 months and not to mention, more painful.
 If all other forms of therapy are not working to the best of their ability, foot surgery is last case scenario.
 Surgery will aim to correct any metatarsal abnormalities and release nerve pressure.

 Acupuncture: A naturopathic doctor will focus on the inflammation and pain in the metatarsal region and access the entire body for imbalances.
 The needles are thought to have a stimulating effect on the immune system.
 Although research is rather inconclusive, usage is well spread throughout the world.
 Carefully search for a licensed and experienced practitioner, as the treatment is complicated and can create health complications if done improperly.

-Essential Oils: Hydrophobic plant-based oils for topical use on the area of pain may provide excellent results.
+Essential Oils: Hydrophobic plant-based oils for topical use in the area of pain may provide excellent results.
 For example, peppermint is used for reducing pain and it also smells wonderful.
 Other commonly used oils include Eucalyptus, Castor oil, camphor, Borage, Yarrow, Comfrey, Chamomile, Arnica etc.